 Program Details State Family Assistance (SFA) Brief Description Provides state-funded cash assistance for legal immigrant families, students ages 19 to 20, and pregnant women who are ineligible to receive TANF.
-Legal Authorization RCW 74.08A.100, Immigrants-Eligibility RCW 74.12.035, Additional Eligibility Requirements (Students) Funding Source State: Mix of State and TANF MOE Population Served Immigrants ineligible for TANF because of federal citizenship and alien status eligibility requirements Children under age 21 attending school who are ineligible for TANF because they are over age 18 Needy caretaker relatives of these children Pregnant women with no other children who are ineligible for TANF because they misrepresented their residence in order to receive TANF benefits in two or more states at the same time Eligibility Recipients must meet all other TANF eligibility criteria.
+Legal Authorization RCW 74.08A.100, Immigrants-Eligibility RCW 74.12.035, Additional Eligibility Requirements (Students).
+Funding Source State: Mix of State and TANF MOE Population Served Immigrants ineligible for TANF because of federal citizenship and alien status eligibility requirements Children under age 21 attending school who are ineligible for TANF because they are over age 18.
+Needy caretaker relatives of these children.
+Pregnant women with no other children who are ineligible for TANF for a reason other than failure to cooperate with work requirements.
+At the discretion of the department, some TANF eligible members may receive SFA rather than TANF if:

+Program Details State Family Assistance (SFA) a.
+You are otherwise eligible for TANF as a parent; and b.
+Another parent in your assistance unit is eligible for TANF or SFA; and you are pregnant or your assistance unit has a child less than twelve months of age.
+Eligibility Recipients must meet all other TANF eligibility criteria.
 Immigrants must be: Qualified aliens ineligible for TANF because of the five-year period of ineligibility or Lawfully present non-qualified aliens residing indefinitely in the State of Washington, and the Department of Homeland Security is not taking steps to enforce their departure.
-Children ages 19 and 20 are in high school or a GED program full-
+Children ages 19 and 20 are in high school or a GED program full-time.
+If SFA hasn't been received in the past thirty days, and will be a mandatory WorkFirst participant once approved, WorkFirst orientation must be completed before the application can be approved.

-Program Details State Family Assistance (SFA) time.4.
 Like TANF, benefits have a five-year time limit with limited time limit extensions.
 Services Cash assistance in accordance with state payment standards for food, clothing and shelter.
 SFA recipients are eligible for WorkFirst services.
 Additional Requirements for Emergent Need (AREN) payments for special needs, such as rent and utilities if eviction or shut-off notices have been issued.
-Linkages Low-income housing Food banks Children and family services Community medical centers Charitable organizations
+Linkages Low-income housing.
+Food banks.
+Children and family services.
+Community medical centers.
+Charitable organizations.